Optimal Degenerations of K-unstable Fano threefolds: Introduction

 \begin{thm} For any $X$ in №2.23(b), the pair $(X_0, \eta_0)$ is weighted K-polystable. \end{thm}

 \begin{cor} The divisorial valuation $v_0 = b_0 \cdot \ord_{E_o}$ minimizes the $\BH$-functional of $X$ in №2.23(b).
 Hence $(X_0,\eta_0)$ is the optimal degeneration of $X$. \end{cor}

 It was proved by \cite[Theorem 6.4]{BLXZ23} that the $\BH$-invariant is constructible and lower semi-continuous on a locally stable family of log Fano pairs.
-Our examples illustrate that the $\BH$-invariant can indeed be strictly lower semi-continuous, which is an unprecedented phenomenon.
+Our examples illustrate that the $\BH$-invariant can indeed be strictly lower semi-continuous, which is a new phenomenon.
 In fact, according to \cite{MT22}, we know that family №2.23 has a two-dimensional parameter space, where family №2.23(b) constitutes its one-dimensional closed subset $Z$, and the remaining open set $U$ parametrizes family №2.23(a).
 Our proof shows that the $\BH$-invariant $h(X_p)$ is constant when $p\in Z$ or $p\in U$.
 However, if $p$ transits from $U$ to $Z$, the value of $h(X_p)$ will decrease abruptly.
 This is a manifestation of the lower semi-continuity of $\BH$-invariant.

 Recently, \cite{ACC+} are working on a project which aims to find all K-polystable smooth Fano threefolds in each family of Mori-Mukai's list.
 It is natural for us to ask for more under the framework of the Tian problem.
 If $X$ is K-polystable, then the optimal degeneration is trivial.
-If $X$ is strictly K-semistable, then there exists a unique K-polystable degeneration by \cite{LWX21} as its optimal degneration.
+If $X$ is strictly K-semistable, then there exists a unique K-polystable degeneration by \cite{LWX21} as its optimal degeneration.
 If $X$ is K-unstable but admits K\"ahler-Ricci soliton, then by \cite{TZ07,TZ15,TZZZ13}, the product test configuration induced by the soliton vector field gives the optimal degeneration.
 If $X$ is K-unstable and does not admit K\"ahler-Ricci soliton, then we need to determine the optimal degeneration $X_{\infty}$ explicitly.
+We expect the method developed in this paper will help to give a complete answer to Tian Problem for smooth Fano threefolds in the future.

 {\bf Acknowledgments}.
-We would like to thank our advisor, Gang Tian, for suggesting the problem of finding optimal degenerations of K-unstable Fano manifolds to us.
-We thank Yuchen Liu for pointing out to us the $\ord_{\tH}$-degeneration.
-We thank Xiaohua Zhu for suggesting us comparing the $\delta$-minimizer and $\BH$-minimizer.
-We also thank Jiyuan Han, Chi Li and Feng Wang for helpful discussions.
-The authors are partially supported by National Key R\&D Program of China 2020YFA0712800.
+The authors would like to thank their advisor, Gang Tian, for suggesting the problem of finding optimal degenerations of K-unstable Fano manifolds.
+The authors thank Yuchen Liu for pointing out the $\ord_{\tH}$-degeneration, and thank Xiaohua Zhu for his suggestion on comparing the $\delta$-minimizer and the $\BH$-minimizer.
+The authors also thank Jiyuan Han, Chi Li and Feng Wang for helpful discussions.
+LW is partially supported by the NKRD Program of China (\#2025YFA1018100) and (\#2023YFA1010600).
+MM is partially supported by NSFC Grant 125B2003.
+The authors are partially supported by the NKRD Program of China (\#2020YFA0712800).